PrincetonUniversity/PLProb/README.md

 ## Installation ##

 PLProb is available for installation on Linux-based operating systems such as Ubuntu as well as macOS.
-To install PGscen, first clone this repository at the latest release:
+To install PLProb, first clone this repository at the latest release:

 ```gh repo clone PrincetonUniversity/PLProb```